 The leaders game built over an underlying game shares important features with the correlated equilibria of that underlying game: in both cases, thanks to a form of mediation, better outcomes than Nash equilibria can obtain; and in both solution concepts, leaders or the mediator suggest to followers an action profile, and followers respond.
 But the differences are deeper than the similarities.
-We provide the relevant comparison in Appendix D.
+We provide the relevant comparison at the end of the appendix.